chartjs/chartjs-plugin-datalabels/docs/guide/events.md

 ## Listeners

 The `listeners` option allows to register callbacks to be notified when an event is detected on a specific label.
-This option is an object where the property is the type of the event to listen and the value is a callback with a unique `context` argument.
+This option is an object where each property represents an event, the key being the type of the event to listen and the value being a callback accepting a unique `context` argument.

 The `context` contains the same information as for [scriptable options](options.md#option-context), can be modified (e.g. add new properties) and thus, **if the callback explicitly returns `true`**, the label is updated with the new context and the chart re-rendered.
 This allows to implement visual interactions with labels such as highlight, selection, etc.